diffbot/docs/docs/api-basics-analyze.md

 ---
 id: api-basics-analyze
-title: Analyze API Index
+title: Analyze API Basic Usage
-sidebar_label: Introduction
+sidebar_label: Basic Usage
+description: Basic usage of the Diffbot Analyze API
 ---

 The Diffbot Analyze API visually analyzes a web page, identifies its "page-type," and determines which Diffbot [extraction API](api-basics-index) (if any) is appropriate.
 Pages that match a supported extraction API -- articles, discussions, images, products or videos -- **will be automatically extracted** and returned in the Analyze API response.